Get To Know Us

 Miranda Huybers

-That friendly voice that we hear when calling the church office belongs to Miranda Huybers, our Admin Assistant and Communications Coordinator.
-When she is not pulling all of the components together to publish our weekly bulletin in time for our Sunday Services, she is designing posters, delivering emails and e-blasts of upcoming church events, updating our website, working in the archives, or taking care of the numerous day-to-day activities of the church.
-Miranda is a wonderful part of our Church “family” and is always open for a chat the next time you call, especially if you ask her about her cats.
+That friendly voice that we hear when calling the church office belongs to Miranda Huybers, our Administrative Assistant and Communications Coordinator.
+When she is not pulling all of the components together to publish our weekly bulletin in time for our Sunday Services, she is designing graphics, running our social media, managing our website, or taking care of the numerous day-to-day activities of the church.
+Miranda has a Master of Information Studies from McGill University and loves archives, and she can often be found processing collections from our own church archives.

 Church Officer